 Funding is provided as grants to private and public agencies for projects that align with community-based goals.
 The grants do not have to be repaid.
 Individual awards exceeding $250,000 require City Council approval.
 Additional information can be found at the program's website.

-Twenty percent of Neighborhood Opportunity Bonus proceeds is split in support of local infrastructure and designated landmarks.
+The remaining 20 percent of Neighborhood Opportunity Bonus proceeds is split evenly between local infrastructure and designated landmarks.